nevmenandr/vindolanda/manuscript.md

 Thus, it is not necessary to appeal to modernity to justify the need for this typeface.

-A very similar writings could be found in other places, i.e. in Pompey @fig:pompey.
+A very similar writings could be found in other places, e.g. in Pompey @fig:pompey.

 ![
 **Sample text of Roman cursive not from Vindolanda.**